-5.2.24 Support the planning and development of Rapid Transit Corridors based on a built form that is compact, pedestrian-friendly, and implements transit-oriented development design principles.
-Rapid Transit Corridors are intended to provide for a full range and mix of uses including commercial, retail, institutional, residential, personal services, offices and other uses while implementing the built form principles contained in Policies 5.2.8 and 8.1.3.
+- 5.2.23 Support the planning and development of Rapid Transit Corridors based on a built form that is compact, pedestrian-friendly, and implements transit-oriented development design principles, while providing for a full range and mix of uses including retail, institutional, residential, personal services, offices and other uses, in a higher density, compact and pedestrian-oriented built form in accordance with Policies 5.2.8 and 8.1.3. - 5.2.24 Designate Employment Areas within Rapid Transit Corridors on Map 1 and require that they be protected for employment uses and not be used for residential uses or other sensitive land uses that would be contrary to Section 5.5.
+Higher density employment uses with higher architectural standards, landscaping design and sign controls are encouraged. - 5.2.25 Require area municipal official plans to include detailed policies for Rapid Transit Corridors that: - a) delineate Rapid Transit Corridor boundaries in accordance with boundaries identified on Map 1 and provide detailed land use designations within the boundary; - b) permit a full range and mix of uses including retail, institutional, residential, personal services, offices and other uses, in a higher density, compact and pedestrian-oriented built form;

-- 5.2.25 Designate Employment Areas within Rapid Transit Corridors on Map 1 and require that they be protected for employment uses and not be used for residential uses or other sensitive land uses that would be contrary to Section 5.5.
-Higher density employment uses, including but not limited to office and research and development facilities, with enhanced architectural standards, landscaping design and sign controls, are encouraged. - 5.2.26 Require area municipal official plans to include detailed policies for Rapid Transit Corridors that: - a) delineate Rapid Transit Corridor boundaries in accordance with boundaries identified on Map 1 and provide detailed land use designations within the boundary; - permit a full range and mix of uses including residential, commercial, compatible employment uses such as offices, and other uses, in a higher density, compact and pedestrian-oriented built form; - c) notwithstanding b) above, where lands within the Rapid Transit Corridor are designated as Employment Areas on Map 1, area municipal official plans shall identify the appropriate employment uses which achieve the objective of Policy 5.2.25; - d) include policies to ensure that required transportation, servicing and other infrastructure is in place prior to, or coincident with new development; - e) support the preparation of segment-specific policies through corridor studies, master plans, secondary planning, or other similar comprehensive assessments of corridor segments, as determined by area municipal official plans; and - f) incorporate policies that ensure block plans are submitted as part of development applications to guide development where considerations of the context of a broader area along the corridor is necessary.
+- notwithstanding b) above, where lands within the Rapid Transit Corridor are designated as Employment Areas on Map 1, area municipal official plans shall identify the appropriate employment uses which achieve the objective of Policy 5.2.24; - d) include policies to ensure that required transportation, servicing and other infrastructure is in place prior to, or coincident with new development; - e) support the preparation of segment-specific policies through corridor studies, master plans, secondary planning, or other similar comprehensive assessments of corridor segments, as determined by area municipal official plans; and - f) incorporate policies that ensure block plans are submitted as part of development applications to guide development where considerations of the context of a broader area along the corridor is necessary.